gcallah/Rationalism/OakeshottVoegelin/OakeshottVoegelin.md

 ## Bibliography

-- Bosanquet, Bernard, 2012 [1927]. *Science and Philosophy and Other Essays*.
-Routledge: Oxon.
+- Bosanquet, Bernard (2012 [1927]) *Science and Philosophy and Other Essays*, Routledge: Oxon.

--
+- Oakeshott, Michael (1933) *Experience and Its Modes*, Cambridge: Cambridge University Press.

+- Oakeshott, Michael (1993) *Religion, Politics, and the Moral Life*, ed.
+Timothy Fuller, New Haven and London: Yale University Press.

-- Oakeshott, Michael, 2004. *What Is History? and other essays*.
-Imprint Academic: Exeter.
+- Oakeshott, Michael (2004) *What Is History? and other essays*, Imprint Academic: Exeter.

-- Voegelin, Eric, 2000. *Collected Works, Volume 11: Published Essays 1953-1965*.
-University of Missouri Press: Columbia and London.
+- Voegelin, Eric (2000) *Collected Works, Volume 11: Published Essays 1953-1965*, University of Missouri Press: Columbia and London.

+- Voegelin, Eric (2001) *Collected Works, Volume 13: Selected Book Reviews*, University of Missouri Press: Columbia and London.